-- Tea time snack or finger food
+- As tea time snack or finger food.

 Frequently Asked Questions (FAQs)

-Skin of zucchini is perfectly ok to eat.
+The skin of zucchini is perfectly ok to eat.
 Make sure you wash them first though.
 Leaving the skin on will add fiber and more nutrition to the dish.

 - 1 Large Rice Pot

 - 1 mixing spoon

 - 1 sharp edged spoon / butter knife (to scoop the pulp out of the zucchini)

 - 1 baking dish/ tray